 The LGBT National Help Center provides free and confidential support for lesbian, gay, bisexual and transgender (LGBT) people, and those with questions about sexual orientation and/or gender identity.
 We provide support through our three national, toll-free hotlines as well as through our Online Peer-Support Chat program, which allows private, one-on-one instant messaging (IM) with a trained peer-counselor, directly on our website.
 We provide factual information about LGBT issues, safer-sex info, local resources for cities and towns across the country and peer-support for people going through a difficult time.
 All of our volunteer peer-counselors are either gay, lesbian, bisexual or transgender.

 Understanding your sexual orientation is really about understanding your long-term feelings and attractions.
 It has nothing to do with whether you have acted on those feelings yet or not.
 Just about all mainstream mental health experts now believe that someone’s sexual orientation, regardless of whether they are gay, lesbian, straight or bisexual, is something that forms in each person either before we are born, or within the very first few years of each person’s life.
 Way before we are making conscious decisions about anything.
-So people don’t choose to be gay, just like people don’t choose to be straight.
+So people don’t choose to be gay, lesbian or bisexual, just like people don’t choose to be straight.
 Being gay, lesbian or bisexual may not be as common as being straight, but it is considered just as normal.
 While not everyone falls perfectly under the labels of “gay”, “straight” or “bisexual”, generally someone who is attracted in a physical and/or romantic way to only people of the same-sex might consider themselves to be gay or lesbian.
 People who are only attracted to people of the opposite-sex might consider themselves to be straight and someone who has some level of attraction to both males and females might consider themselves to be bisexual.

 What does “transgender” mean, and what does it include?

-The term “transgender” is an umbrella term that includes different things, all having to do with gender identity.
+The term “transgender” can be an umbrella term that includes different things, all having to do with gender identity.
 This can include someone who occasionally enjoys dressing in the clothing of the opposite sex (cross-dresser) or someone who knows that the gender that they feel on the inside of their body does not match the gender that they appear to be on the outside of their body (transsexual).
 Being transgender is different from being gay, lesbian or bisexual, although some people who are transgender may also happen to be gay, lesbian or bi.
 For those people who are transgender, and know that the gender on the outside of their body does not match the true gender they feel inside, they may sometimes decide to make changes to their appearance in different ways.
 Some people make those changes only through the clothing that they wear, others will work with a knowledgeable physician for hormone treatment, and a relative few will have some form (or several forms) of sex-reassignment surgery.
 The term “transitioning” applies to the period of time when people are making these changes.
-You can find local transgender resources near you, by visiting our resource website, and easily searching through all of our 15,000 listings at www.GLBTnearMe.org .
+You can find local transgender resources near you, by visiting our resource website, and easily searching through all of our 16,000 listings at www.LGBTnearMe.org .

 Should I come-out to my parents and friends?

 Deciding to come-out to a family member or friend is a very big decision.
 There is no “right” or “wrong” answer as to whether you should or shouldn’t do that.
 Many people first come-out to themselves, and give themselves some time to understand and become comfortable with their feelings.
 The decision to come-out to another person often involves two decisions.
 First, should they come-out, and second, when should they do it.
 If someone decides to come-out to another person, the most important criteria is to think about whether you will be physically safe if you do so.
 If you feel that the other person might react so negatively as to cause you physical or emotional violence, then you might decide to wait until you would feel safer.
 Many people who do come-out feel like a great weight has been lifted off of their shoulders, and living your life in an open and honest way is certainly the most desirable thing to do.
 It can help to think about all the positive things that would come from being out to someone, and any of the negative consequences of doing so, and then weigh each possible choice to see which makes the most sense for this time in your life.
 If you do decide to come-out, some people find it helps to first pick one person who they think might be the most supportive and respectful.
-Sometimes that person could be someone who is themselves GLBT, or if not, a close friend or family member.
+Sometimes that person could be someone who is themselves LGBT, or if not, a close friend or family member.